MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-return-tw.md

 # Return to worksites dashboard

-The Return to worksites dashboard uses a Power BI template that’s populated by Workplace Analytics data to help you determine how to allocate seats for your organization’s worksites.
+The Return to worksites dashboard uses a Power BI template that’s populated by Workplace Analytics data to help you determine how to allocate limited-capacity seats to people for each of your organization's worksites.

 As worksites begin opening at limited capacity to address safety concerns, employee seats become a limited resource.
 This dashboard helps you make the most of the limited seats by optimizing for on-site collaboration.
 The two allocation plans identify teams or a subset of teams who will benefit the most by returning to work because of their high collaboration patterns with others in the same location.